Moj

-Moj is an Indian short video-sharing social networking service owned by Mohalla Tech Pvt Ltd, the parent company of ShareChat.
+Moj is an Indian short-form video-sharing social networking service owned by Mohalla Tech Pvt Ltd, the parent company of ShareChat.
 Launched on 29 June 2020, shortly after the Government of India banned TikTok and several other Chinese apps, Moj quickly gained popularity as one of the leading domestic alternatives for short-form video content in India.

 History

 Moj was introduced by Mohalla Tech, the Bengaluru-based parent company of ShareChat, within days of the TikTok ban in India in June 2020.
 The app targeted the growing demand for short-form video platforms in the country.

 By early 2021, Moj had amassed over 100 million downloads on the Google Play Store.
 In February 2021, Mohalla Tech raised significant funding from investors like Tiger Global, Snapchat, and others, which supported both Moj and ShareChat’s growth.

 In 2022, Moj partnered with several music labels to expand its licensed music library, competing directly with global platforms such as Instagram Reels and YouTube Shorts.